Swanson-Hysell-Group/lab_protocols/Sample_Prep/heavy_mineral_separation.md

 # Heavy mineral separation

-If it is a good zircon bearing rock you can stay away form the jaw crusher and disc mills and you can get plenty of zircons from a couple fist-sized pieces that are easier to crush in a shatterbox.
+If it is a good zircon bearing rock you can stay away from the jaw crusher and disc mill and get plenty of zircons from a couple fist-sized pieces that are easier to crush in a shatter box.

 ## Shatterbox
 Pulse the rock in a shatter box.
 Turning it on for 5 seconds, then off.
 Sieve at 500um.
 Repeat.

 Clean the shatter box vigorously and extensively between samples.
+Contamination is the enemy!!

 ## Rinse the rock flour
 The rock flour can be rinsed to remove light fines.
 Heavies can be concentrated through panning.
 See panning tips here: https://www.youtube.com/watch?v=1CfxcLM2cuw